-Cloe Medina Erickson, the president of the Atlas Cultural Foundation, will lead the trip.
+Cloe Medina Erickson, the founder of the Atlas Cultural Foundation, will co-lead the trip with Schuerr and Justin.
 Erickson has spent the majority of the past decade in rural Morocco and speaks Arabic and Berber.
-You will be immersed in an intimate experience as a result of Erickson’s comfort in the culture and her expensive local contacts.
+You will be immersed in an intimate experience as a result of Erickson’s comfort in the culture and her extensive local contacts.

 The trip starts and ends in historic Marrakesh, where you will not only visit the famous suqs (markets), and eat exquisite Moroccan cuisine, but will have the opportunity to paint landscapes framed by the snow capped Atlas Mountains.
 The heart of the trip will be in the Central High Atlas Mountains where you will discover a fascinating culture and understand the amazing challenges the Berber people face on a daily basis.
 Springtime highlights are snowy mountains framing blooming almond and apple trees; lush green valleys; and traditionally constructed mountain villages.
 You will also have the opportunity to spend a day doing an art workshop with the Atlas Cultural Foundation’s Elementary Tutoring Program in the remote region of Zawiya Ahansal.
 For those interested, the trip also includes an optional two-night excursion to the remote village of Taghia, accessible only by foot.
 You will meet the sheikh, tribal leader, of Zawiya Ahansal and take part in a goat slaughter and feast with traditional music.